sammatime22/MatchaDB/README.md

 **Project Name**: MatchaDB

-**Summary**: _A simple DB implementation that can take in a json doc and develop a DB/API from said JSON doc._
+**Summary**: _A simple DB implementation that can take in a json doc and develop an API from said JSON doc._

 **Status**: Incomplete